marevab/ANN/README.md

   <img src="img/feedforwardnn.png" alt="Example of neural network structure (2-3-4-1)" />
 </p>

-In a feedforward neural network, a signal arrives at the input layer, propagates into the hidden layers until it reaches the output layer to give an output that corresponds to the task that the network has to achieve (here, a classification task with 10 classes): this is the feedforward phase.
+In a feedforward neural network, a signal arrives at the input layer, propagates into the hidden layers until it reaches the output layer to give an output that corresponds to the task that the network has to achieve: this is the feedforward phase.
 This output is compared to the expected result (label) and the corresponding error is used to update the weights of the connections: this is the backpropagation.
 In this way the network becomes more and more able to achieve its task.

 Here are the main characteristics of the implemented neural network: